katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 This project aims to use machine learning to:
 1. Accurately predict future monthly electrical consumption

-2. Determine which buildings might be the best candidates for energy efficiency improvements, and
+2. Prioritize addresses from highest to lowest energy efficiency improvement potential for optimal emissions reduction in project planning, and

-3. Simulate how those improvements would impact future electrical consumption and a carbon zero goal.
+3. Simulate how making those improvements would impact future electrical consumption bringing the City closer to a carbon zero goal.

 Predicting individual and aggregate reduction benchmarks could help expand investment and consumer cost savings opportunities in energy efficiency improvements.
 <br>